ngwanatiyani/SQL-Projects/README.md

-### This folder contains sql projects created using mySQL
+-- This folder contains SQL projects created using MySQL